 Here is the published Siggraph white paper: https://dl.acm.org/doi/10.1145/3736539.3737497

-I wrote the narrative and developed a cross human-centered design process to map the emotional beats of the story.
-This system dubbed "Juliana's emotional strategy map" allowed me to communicate the narrative to both the choreographer and the technical crew in ways that aligned with their distinct modes of thinking.
+I developed a cross human-centered design process to map the emotional beats of the story.
+My emotional strategy map allowed me to communicate the narrative to both the choreographer and the technical crew in ways that aligned with their distinct modes of thinking.
 Since the language of dance differs greatly from the analytical nature of technical development, grounding the process in emotion—supported by music and story beats—created a shared framework that led to fast and effective results.

-The Story - Everyone wants EMOTIONAL PIECES that MOVE THEM.
-I DELIVERED!
+The Story - Everyone wants EMOTIONAL PIECES that MOVE THEM

 WHAT IF???.....